 Pays for damages due to business downtime

-Ransomware and other destructive cyber-attacks can cause unplanned outages.
+Ransomware and other destructive cyberattacks can cause unplanned outages.
 Depending on how severe the attack was, everything from servers to single-user computers may become unusable; if data is lost or only partially restored, business disruptions may persist even after recovery.
 Cyber insurance may assist in paying for related costs and any lost revenue from a cyber-attack-related outage.

-Cover expenses of regulatory fines
+Cover the expenses of regulatory fines

 Regulatory fines and regulatory defense costs may result in further losses for your company after a data breach, particularly if it handles sensitive customer data.
-Policies for small businesses with specific cyber insurance may assist defray these expenses.
+Policies for small businesses with specific cyber insurance may assist in defraying these expenses.
 Policies may also assist in defraying legal defense expenses that go beyond regulatory fines in the event of legal disputes.

 Regulatory compliance